December 12th, 2026

 Water Crossings:

 • Winter in Arkansas is usually the best time of year to run in the Ozarks.
-While it can be harsh conditions, it’s typically favorable for ultrarunning.
+Weather can be wildly different and unpredictable but it is often quite nice.

 Use “Norfork, AR” as your location on a weather App.